Welcome to Meet the Teacher

 Grade 6 Teacher & Vice Principal

-Our overall Archdiocesan theme for the year is: "Care for our Common Home.”
+Our overall Archdiocesan theme for the year is: "Care for Everyone in our Common Home.”

 Focus: Old Testament